enisn/Xamarin.Forms.Plainer/README.md

-You can create this view vith following code:
+You can create this view with following code:

 ```xml
 <StackLayout Spacing="20" Padding="40,20">